Buying a Print from Adam

 Should I buy a framed or an unframed print?

-If you live outside of Europe, then an unframed print is possibly a better idea.
-This means I can send you it rolled up in a hard carboard tube, and you will save on the high cost, and risk of damage, of shipping a framed print.
+Also, if you live outside of Europe, then an unframed print is most likely a better idea.
+I can send you it rolled up in a hard carboard tube, and you will save on the high cost, and risk of damage, of shipping a framed print.

-However, I have had my images printed and framed in labs in the US and in Australia for clients there, I so might be able to find a lab near to you – this means you can save on these shipping and import taxes, as well as saving a lot of time, as the print will be produced locally.
+If you ar enot in UK or EU, I have had images printed and framed in my favoured way of acrylic glass prints in labs in the US and in Australia for clients there, so I might be able to find a lab near to you – this means you can save on these shipping and import taxes, as well as saving a lot of time, as the print will be produced locally.
+Contact me for details

 How long will it take to get my print?

-If you order an unframed print, I can normally send it out to you within 2 or 3 days.
+If you order an unframed print, I can normally send it out to you within 3-4 days.
 If you live in London, you can pick it up – or I can deliver it to you – even more quickly.

 Please note I do not ship framed giclée prints, these are exclusively for local delivery in London.
 It is possible to have them shipped, but because of the glass it must be done by a specialist art shipping company which will add singificantly to the cost, please enquire for more information.